Mean-Field Learning for Storage Aggregation: Acknowledgments

 \textit{(ii) Convexity}.
 Even when individual flexibility sets and cost functions are nonconvex, the mean-field limit performance is convex.
 Thus, convex surrogates can be adopted in mean field without sacrificing much approximation accuracy.

-However, deriving analytical expressions for the mean-field limits $\mathcal{P}^{\mathrm{L}}$ and $C^{\mathrm{L}}(\boldsymbol{p})$ is generally intractable.
-This raises a natural question: \textit{how can we obtain an accurate approximation of these intractable limits for participation in power system operations and market clearing?} To answer this question, we develop a convex surrogate model for aggregated storage and learn its parameters using a price-response approach.
+However, deriving analytical expressions for the mean-field limits $\mathcal{P}^{\mathrm{L}}$ and $C^{\mathrm{L}}(\boldsymbol{p})$ is computationally intractable in general.
+This raises a natural question: \textit{how can we obtain an accurate approximation of these intractable limits?} To answer this question, we develop a convex surrogate model for aggregated storage and learn its parameters using a price-response approach.
 This is enabled by the convexity of the mean-field limit, which allows electricity prices to be interpreted as supporting directions for bounding the set distance in the Hausdorff metric.

 In the next subsection, we analyze mean-field approximation error bounds between the ground-truth mean-field limit set $\mathcal{A}$ and the surrogate set $\mathcal{B}$ learned from price-response data.
 This theoretical result supports the learning framework in Section~\ref{sec:MFlearning}, where the surrogate model formulation and the mean-field learning procedure are presented.